"The Nature of Poetry"

 Faculty: Professor Richard Kenney

 Students: Graduate students in Creative Writing and others on a space available basis

-Cost: $550 for housing and meals; tuition may be included in Autumn Quarter tuition total
+Cost: an estimated $550 for housing and meals; tuition may be included in Autumn Quarter tuition total

 Course credits: 5 credits of ENGL 581

 This is a ten-day seminar in the art and practice of poetry, to be held this coming September at the University of Washington's Friday Harbor Laboratories on San Juan Island.
 There will be lecture and discussion, reading, critique, informal chat and solitary time for composition.
 Participants will be housed in student quarters at the marine station, and will take meals together at the dining hall.

 ENGL 581: The Nature of Poetry, 5 credits